 Goal 9 Industry, innovation and infrastructure is the goal where Vattenfall has initiated various new partnerships and projects, such as collaborations with energy-intensive industries like SSAB/LKAB, Cementa and Northvolt.
 Also, the entire E-mobility investment with everything from the older partnership based initiatives like Roadmap Sweden, Elbilsupphandlingen and Nollzon to the new InCharge network reflects Vattenfall’s ambition to drive development and clearly contribute.

-The goal also includes “safeguarding the world's cultural and natural heritage”, which is reflected in Vattenfall’s cooperation with local actors, such as Pen y Cymoedd and Sami, and former Sorbs in Eastern Germany.
+The goal also includes “safeguarding the world's cultural and natural heritage”, which is reflected in Vattenfall’s cooperation with local players, such as Pen y Cymoedd and Sami, and former Sorbs in Eastern Germany.

 Goal 11 Sustainable cities and communities.
-Vattenfall’s cooperation with Uppsala is a good example of realizing a common climate target with a city (the climate protocol was unique in nature and very early and has now been followed by renewed cooperation agreement), investing in infrastructure (electricity, district heating with renewable fuels and waste incineration, remote cooling, e-mobility charging) and collaborating with different actors and customers in the cities.
+Vattenfall’s cooperation with Uppsala is a good example of realising a common climate target with a city (the climate protocol was unique in nature and very much before its time and has now been followed by renewed cooperation agreement), investing in infrastructure (electricity, district heating with renewable fuels and waste incineration, remote cooling, e-mobility charging) and collaborating with different players and customers in the cities.

-The project 100% Renewable (in Sweden, but also the studies Vattenfall conducted for Germany and the Netherlands) have provided a good basis for discussing with various actors (cities, politicians, et cetera) how to realize and optimize the conversion to 100% renewable.
+The 100% Renewable project (in Sweden, but also the studies Vattenfall conducted for Germany and the Netherlands) have provided a good basis for discussing with various players (cities, politicians, etc.) how to realise and optimise the 100% conversion to renewables.

-Goal 12 Sustainable consumption and production fits hand in hand with Power Climate Smarter Living and our strategic areas Leading in Sustainable Consumption and Leading in Sustainable Production.
-Vattenfall’s entire CO2 roadmap is about sustainable production and supporting our customers and partners to use their energy sustainably and also to have their own production that is sustainable.
+Goal 12 Sustainable consumption and production fits hand in hand with our purpose Power Climate Smarter Living and our strategic objectives Leading in Sustainable Consumption and Leading in Sustainable Production.
+Vattenfall’s entire CO2 roadmap is about sustainable production and supporting our customers and partners to use their energy sustainably and also to have their own sustainable production.

-On a European level, Vattenfall is involved in various discussions around improving the European Emission Trading Scheme, how to end fossil dependence, sustainable biomass, et cetera.
+On a European level, Vattenfall is involved in various discussions around improving the European Emission Trading Scheme, how to end fossil dependence, sustainable biomass, etc.